 Public records show that attorney Paul Appel, who has represented previously represented Thomas, was the registered agent of Glocal.

-The complaint also asserts that “Individual 2,” a JCEPT board member, was the only other person who had access to the agency bank accounts.
+The complaint also asserts that “Individual 2,” a JCETP board member, was the only other person who had access to the agency bank accounts.

-Back on August 9th, former JCEPT employee Nuria Sierra wrote a letter to Carpenito and New Jersey Attorney General Gurbir Grewal asking them to investigate financial decisions Thomas made while heading the agency, particularly writing three checks to cash totaling $16,500.
+Back on July 11th, former JCETP employee Nuria Sierra wrote a letter to Carpenito and New Jersey Attorney General Gurbir Grewal asking them to investigate financial decisions Thomas made while heading the agency, particularly writing three checks to cash totaling $16,500.

 Sierra has since filed a whistleblower suit, where a related October court filing revealed that that there was a “current FBI investigation” at JCETP, as HCV first reported.

 “The public servant who reported this was fired in retaliation by Sudhan Thomas and that great wrong has still not been righted,” said Bill Matsikoudis, Sierra’s attorney in the matter.

 Authorities also allege that Thomas then used the JCETP funds deposited to Next Glocal’s bank account to pay for his personal expenses, including payments to Thomas’ landlord in Jersey City and airfare and hotel expenses for a trip to Hawaii, and to fund transfers to Thomas’ family trust account.

 The count of theft from an organization receiving federal funds carries a maximum potential penalty of up to 10 years in prison and a fine of up to $250,000 or twice the gross pecuniary gain or loss.

 Jersey City spokeswoman Kimberly Wallace-Scalcione said they were not surprised with the charges.